JyYoungK/SPYProject/README.md

 - Formik + yup for form validation
 - Redux Toolkit for statemanagement
 - Redux with Persistent for local storage
-- React dropzone for image uploads
+- Tailwind/MUI for Design and CSS

 ### Backend (Coming up)